learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

-Let's look at the training accuracy as well as the validation accuracy for both the L2 and the model without regularization (for 120 epochs).
+Now, look at the training accuracy as well as the validation accuracy for both the L2 and the model without regularization (for 120 epochs).

 ```python